isotopp/isotopp.github.io/_posts/2020-08-31-on-touching-candles.md

 >
 > I dream of a university/bootcamp of "candle touching" where learners practice scaling a service.

-I once worked at a company which used to own the domain [wahl.de](https://wahl.de) ("election.de").
+Another "Dad Story": I once worked at a company which used to own the domain [wahl.de](https://wahl.de) ("election.de").
 They did not do much with it, they usually gave it do apprentices to play with.
 Usually the apprentices built elaborate PHP based websites that did pre-election mix- and match "Find the party that matches my interests".

-Never did they stop to consider what will happen on election day, Sunday at 6pm.
+Never did the apprentices stop to consider what will happen on election day, Sunday at 6pm.
 Because that's when the die is cast, so hordes of people will drop onto the site and what they want - the *only* thing they want - is the results, as they develop.
 With no amount of hardware running PHP you will be able to handle this.

 And that does not matter, because all you need at that time is a single static page, updated in the background, with current results.